Bricklou/my-k3s-cluster/docs/05-database-management.md

 It covers the full lifecycle of a highly available PostgreSQL database cluster with a primary/standby architecture, using native streaming replication.

-On top of that (or rather, on the side of that), we will use PostgreSQL Operator, which is a Kubernetes operator for PostgreSQL clusters.
-It provides a declarative configuration for deploying and managing PostgreSQL clusters on Kubernetes.
-With that, we will be able to manage users, roles and databases through Kubernetes resources.
-Which is pretty cool!

 ## Deploy CNPG

 First, we need to deploy CNPG.
 To do so, we will use the Helm chart provided by the CNPG team.